IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 ![](/doc/source/images/insertCOScred.png)

 * Now you will see the credentials and the DataFrame object in the selected cell.
-Rreplace the two lines as show bellow.
+Rreplace the two lines as show.

 ![](/doc/source/images/olddataframe.png)

+* Replace `df_data_0` to `data` and add the parameter `'Data'` to the `read_excel` method as shown.

 ![](/doc/source/images/newdataframe.png)

+* Run the rest of the Notebook following the Instructions in the notebook.

+At this point you have successfully Created an API and Deployed a Predictive model.
+Now we create the Streams Flow.

 ### 5. Create IBM Streaming Analytics service